Generalized Decidability via Brouwer Trees: Introduction

 Similarly, \emph{Limit Computable Mathematics}~\cite{Gold,Hayashi} is concerned with problems that can be solved in the limit of a possibly infinite sequence of ``guesses'', i.e., by infinitely long decision procedures.
 This gives rise to constructive interpretations of classical proofs~\cite{Berardi}, which our framework of ordinal decidability is not aiming to do.

 Within constructive type theories, Brouwer tree ordinals have been investigated a number of times, e.g.\ by Coquand, Hancock and Setzer~\cite{CoquandHancockSetzer1997}.
-The most relevant work for us is the one by Kraus, Nordvall Forsberg, and Xu~\cite{kraus2023ordinals}, which suggests the version of Brouwer trees that are used in this paper.
-Quotient inductive-inductive types were introduced in the HoTT book~\cite{hott-book} and further studied by Altenkirch and collaborators~\cite{altenkirch2016qiit}.
+The most relevant work for us is the one by Kraus, Nordvall Forsberg, and Xu~\cite{kraus2023ordinals}, which suggests the version of Brouwer tree ordinals that are used in this paper.
+Quotient inductive-inductive types were introduced in the homotopy type theory book~\cite{hott-book} and further studied by Altenkirch and collaborators~\cite{altenkirch2016qiit}.

 A preliminary variant of the definition of \(\alpha\)-decidability, and its relation to semidecidability, was presented in a talk at TYPES~2022~\cite{kraus2022decidability}.
 The present paper develops and refines the theory suggested in that talk.